Exporting a Dyspatch Email to AWS SES

-Once your email has been reviewed and approved by your team's stakeholder, you can now export your template using the Download/Export button.
+Once your email has been reviewed and [approved by your team's

-You will need to select the HTML/Handlebars option to be compatible with SES's templating system.
+You will need to click the **Download Icon** in the Amazon SES option to be compatible with

-SES templates are created through the AWS API.
-We recommend setting up an API integration with Dyspatch so your templates can always be in sync.
+with Dyspatch so your emails can always be in sync.

-You can also use AWS's API directly to create templates.
-The script below assumes you have jq installed and the AWS CLI tool correctly set up.
+You can also use AWS's API directly to create emails.
+The script below

 First, save the below script as "upload.sh"